Primary school admission guide

 You'll also need to complete a supplementary information form if you're applying for a place at:

-- a voluntary aided school as a foundation (faith) entrant
+- a voluntary aided school as a faith entrant

 This must be returned to the school by the same date as the deadline for the main application form.

-An 'in-year variation' is a process an admission authority (in this case, the schools above) can follow to change their admission arrangement after it has been legally agreed.
-The inability for people to go to their places of worship during COVID-19 means some faith schools will be changing how they assess the faith practice criterion.
+An 'in-year variation' is a process an admission authority can follow to change their admission arrangements after they have been legally agreed.
+The inability for people to go to their places of worship during COVID-19 means some faith schools have changed how they assess the faith practice criterion.

 The following Roman Catholic primary schools have their own supplementary information forms.
 You can download them from the schools' website: The following Church of England primary schools have their own supplementary information forms.
 You can download them from the schools' website: